 Deferred compensation expense decreased \$0.4 million, or 21.0%, to \$1.2 million for the year ended December 31, 2023 compared to \$1.6 million for the year ended December 31, 2022.
-The decrease resulted primarily from vesting related expenses of restricted stock awards that occurred in 2022 and not in 2023 in addition to fully exhausted option expenses in August 2023, all partially offset by the change in the stock price impacting certain valuations during the year ended December 31, 2022.
+The decrease resulted primarily from vesting related expenses of restricted stock awards that occurred in 2022 and not in 2023 in addition to fully exhausted option expenses in August 2023, all partially offset by the change in the stock price impacting certain valuations during the year ended December 31, 2023 as compared to the year ended December 31, 2022.
 Refer to Note 13 - "Deferred Compensation Awards" of the Notes to the Consolidated Financial Statements included in Part II, Item 8 of this report for additional information.